cmda-bt/pt-course-21-22/week-2.md

 * Turn your wireframe **into HTML pages**.
 Do a HTML breakdown of your wireframe and use semantic HTML as learned in previous courses.
 * Add **presentational CSS** to set-up some basic style.
 Think about colors, fonts, lay-out, responsiveness.
-* Add **interaction and statess**, make sure it feels like an actual webpage.
+* Add **interaction and states**, make sure it feels like an actual webpage.
 Add states to interactive elements, maybe add some animations and transitions.
 * Don't forget to think about the **flow of your application** (zero states, happy flow, error states).
 Do you need multiple pages?

 > 💡There is no criteria that you web application should be responsive. **Pick the device that best fits your concept.** We suggest you build your front-end _mobile-first_ but, for example, if your application is about PC games (Steam) it might make more sense to go for a _desktop-first_ approach.